pytorch/kineto/tb_plugin/README.md

 * Trace View

-This view shows time line in chrome tracing.
+This view shows timeline using the chrome tracing plugin.
 Each horizontal area represents a thread or a CUDA stream.
 Each colored rectangle represents an operator, or a CUDA runtime, or a GPU op which executes on GPU (such as a kernel, a CUDA memory copy, a CUDA memory set, ...)